Prostitution in ancient Greece: Prostitutes in literature

 During the time of the New Comedy (of ancient Greek comedy), prostitute characters became, after the fashion of slaves, the veritable stars of the comedies.
 This could be for several reasons: while Old Comedy (of ancient Greek comedy) concerned itself with political subjects, New Comedy dealt with private subjects and the daily life of Athenians.
 Also, social conventions forbade well-born women from being seen in public, while the plays depicted outside activities.
 The only women who would normally be seen out in the street were logically the prostitutes.

 The intrigues of the New Comedy thus often involved prostitutes.
 Ovid, in his Amores, states "Whil'st Slaves be false, Fathers hard, and Bauds be whorish, Whilst Harlots flatter, shall Menander flourish."
 (I, 15, 17–18).
 The courtesan could be the young girl friend of the young first star: in this case, free and virtuous, she is reduced to prostitution after having been abandoned or captured by pirates (e.g. Menander's Sikyonioi).
 Recognized by her real parents because of trinkets left with her, she is freed and can marry.
 In a secondary role, she can also be the supporting actor's love interest.
 Menander also created, contrary to the traditional image of the greedy prostitute, the part of the "whore with a heart of gold" in Dyskolos, where this permits a happy conclusion to the play.

 Conversely, in the utopian worlds of the Greeks, there was often no place for prostitutes.
 In Aristophanes' play Assemblywomen, the heroine Praxagora formally bans them from the ideal city: Why, undoubtedly!
 Furthermore, I propose abolishing the whores … so that, instead of them, we may have the first-fruits of the young men.
 It is not meet that tricked-out slaves should rob free-born women of their pleasures.
-Let the courtesans be free to sleep with the slaves.(v.
+Let the courtesans be free to sleep with the slaves. (v.
 716–719).
 The prostitutes are obviously considered to be unfair competition.
 In a different genre, Plato, in the Republic, proscribed Corinthian prostitutes in the same way as Attican pastries, both being accused of introducing luxury and discord into the ideal city.
 The cynic Crates of Thebes, (cited by Diodorus Siculus, II, 55–60) during the Hellenistic period describes a utopian city where, following the example of Plato, prostitution is also banished.

 Male prostitution

 The Greeks also had an abundance of male prostitutes, πόρνοι pórnoi.
 Some of them aimed at a female clientele: the existence of gigolos is confirmed in the classical era.
 As such, in Aristophanes's Plutus (v.
-960–1095 BC) an old woman complains about having spent all her money on a young lover who is now jilting her.
+960–1095) an old woman complains about having spent all her money on a young lover who is now jilting her.
 The vast majority of male prostitutes, however, were for a male clientele.